-I was recently asked, by a client, to develop some guidance around reporting for charities, and I thought the material might be useful for any small charity out there wondering where to start.
+I was asked by a client to develop some guidance around reporting for charities, and I thought the material might be useful for any small charity out there wondering where to start.
 I was asked to explain the basics of financial reporting by charities – what has to be done, by which charities, and when.

 My key source of course is the Charity Commission.
 (In Scotland it’s OSCR and in NI it’s CCNI, but the principles are all the same).